-DA# Defe ndant: Victi m: This information is provided in an effort to assist you in formulating your statement to the court should you wish to make one or wish to have this office make one on your behalf. discor and w of ser choos provid e note: If this office is in possession of any written statement from you, it may become verable.
-If the document becomes discoverable, it must be provided to the defense attorney vill become available to the defendant.
-You may choose to keep the document until the time intencing.
+DA# Defe endant: im: TI-:- information is provided in an effort to assist you in formulating your statement to the cour shou ld you wish to make one or wish to have this office make one on your behalf.
+Pleas se note: If this office is in possession of any written statement from you, it may become disco overable.
+If the document becomes discoverable, it must be provided to the defense attorney and v will become available to the defendant.
+You may choose to keep the document until the time of se entencing.
 If you keep the document you decide who, if anyone, gets a copy.
-You may see to have the document filed with the court.
-This is different than having a document ded to the defense in discovery.
-If you choose to have the document filed with the court it become part of public record.
+You may se to have the document filed with the court.
+This is different than having a document ided to the defense in discovery.
+If you choose to have the document filed with the court in - · WIII become part of public record.
 1. In what way has this crime affected you emotionally, physically or psychologically?
 2. How has this crime affected your ability to earn a living or attend school?
-3. How has this crime altered or changed your daily routines or those of your family?
+3. How has this crime altered or changed your daily routines or those of your family? ٥. from has this erime aftered of changed your darry fourthes of those of your failing.
 4. Are there other effects that you or your family is experiencing as a result of this crime?
 5. What thoughts, suggestions or recommendations do you have regarding the sentence that the court will impose for this crime?
 6. Is there anything else you would like the court to know?
-I wou ald like this document filed with the courtYesNo
+T uld like this decument filed with the count.
+Was No ı wo uld like this document filed with the courtYesNo